0 comments

 Documentation Requirements

-- Progress documentation – Throughout the procedure and recovery, maintaining detailed progress notes is essential.
-This includes intraoperative notes, photographs, and any changes to the treatment plan.
-Accurate documentation ensures continuity of care and serves as a reference for future treatments or follow-up visits.
+- Progress documentation - Maintain detailed progress notes including intraoperative notes, photographs, and any changes to the treatment plan.

 Risk Management